blakcjack/karkinos/README.md

 ### 3. Data understanding

-In this part, the data will get summarized on a top level to understand about what is the data about, how many features they have, what each feature is talking about, etc.
+In this part, the data will get summarized on a top level to understand about what is the data about, how many features they have, what each feature is talking about, etc. The following activities can be done to understand the data.

-### 4. Data Cleaning

-Data cleaning comes after collecting.
-The raw data we collected may contain various data problem, such as missing values, some error that causing outlier to appear, wrongly assigned data types where some factor assigned as numeric, some numeric assigned as character, etc. The process in this basic data cleaning is as follow:

--   Handling missing values.
-The missing values can be either imputed or deleted

--   Handling outlier.
-Outlier come for a reason.
-It can be triggered by some errors or mistakes, it can be there due to some anomaly, or it is just effect of seasonality that causes the data to be outlier.

--   Data conversion.
-Some data are assigned as string or character.
-Meanwhile, most of the machine learning model not accepting this type of data.
-Hence those data needs to be converted into something else.
+-   Checking the summary of the data regarding their columns, rows and total observations

+-   Checking missing values to be explored further using EDA to define the strategy to deal with them.

+-   Checking the validity of the data type and name standard to make the data to be ready to be analyzed.

-### 5. Exploratory Data Analysis (EDA)
+### 4. Exploratory Data Analysis (EDA)

 Exploratory data analysis or also known as EDA is a step to explore the data even deeper and further to find some pattern in the data.
 I usually divide the process into three part.